formats back

 The DH takes away opportunities from younger players

 The DH allows older players to extend their careers, especially those who have a history of injuries or whose defensive abilities as fielders have eroded.
 However, it simultaneously prevents new, younger players from developing their MLB careers.
 As the batting spots are taken by overpaid older players, who only bat and never take the field, talented young hitters yearning for an opportunity to display their batting abilities don’t get the chance to do so.
 Over the decades, the American League has most likely missed out on some talented players because of DH.
-The National League will now likely experience the same.
+The National League is also likely to experience the same.

 There is really no need for DHs